Hafrancol/hackerRankChallenges/README.md

 # hackerRankChallenges

-Here we will find the solution about challenges in Hacker-Rank.
+Here we will find the solution about challenges in Hacker-Rank, as:
-As Algorithms, LinuxShell, SQL ...
+- Algorithms
+- LinuxShell
+- SQL

-Initially the language programing will be javascript, Typescript.
+Initially the language programing will be javascript, Typescript, bash script, SQL

 ![Javascript logo](./assets/js.png "javascript logo")
 ![Javascript logo](./assets/ts.png "javascript logo")